Greece to announce mandatory vaccinations for some groups next week | Health

 Greece to announce mandatory vaccinations for some groups next week

+Greece will announce mandatory COVID-19 vaccinations for workers and staff in some specific sectors such as healthcare, the government said on Thursday after a recent spike in infections.
+The country's bio-ethics committee last month recommended compulsory shots for health workers and staff at elderly care facilities "as a last resort measure" to be used after a certain time if efforts to encourage inoculation proved ineffective.

-Greece will announce mandatory vaccinations for specific professional groups next week, the government said on Thursday after a recent spike in COVID-19 infections.
+Greece will announce mandatory COVID-19 vaccinations for workers and staff in some specific sectors such as healthcare, the government said on Thursday after a recent spike in infections.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)